JOUR73351/my-first-api/README.md

 # How to use an API

 Today we are going to learn how to use an API with Python.
 An an API stands for Application Programming Interface–think of it as a way for you to use code to fetch data.
-We will be using Pro Publica's Nonprofit API and NYC OpenData's API, but the concepts here apply to any API you find online.
+We will be using Pro Publica's [Nonprofit API](https://projects.propublica.org/nonprofits/api) and NYC [OpenData's API](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9), but the concepts here apply to any API you find online.

 ### Creating an account

 1. We will be exploring [NYC 311 data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9).
-2. Create a new account by clicking on `SIgn up for an app token!` or through their [portal](https://data.cityofnewyork.us/signup).
+2. Create a new account by clicking on `Sign up for an app token!` or through their [portal](https://data.cityofnewyork.us/signup).
 3. Verify your email address.
 4. Create a new app token.
 5. Take note of your app token.